 Although we saw the humorous side of it, we found that most of the quirkily, quaint houses were just a bit too much of a handyman’s dream to justify the prices that were being asked and the access to some of the properties would be a confronting task to tackle on a daily basis, particularly in winter.
 But there was something else that caused Lyttelton to lose its charm a little in our eyes.
 It was only early afternoon but it was already starting to get dark.
 Yet we could see a settlement directly across the harbour about a mile away that was still basking in brilliant sunshine.
 The houses appeared to be perched on top of bushy cliffs and the sun’s reflection at the entrance to the bay looked like thousands of sparking diamonds had been thrown across the water.

 I wondered if it was Governors Bay, but I didn’t remember it being quite that far round.
 We drove to Governors Bay which although beautiful, turned out to be in just as much shade as Lyttelton was.
 There was still plenty of afternoon left so we continued our drive, passing through Allendale and Teddington and by the time we reached Charteris Bay we were once more in the sunshine.
 As we drove into the small township I realised that the place we had seen must have been Diamond Harbour.

 We had only been living in Diamond Harbour for a week when my neighbour, spotted me on my deck and called out from over the fence line.
-It was six o’clock on a Friday evening and I had just poured myself a glass of wine and taken it outside to watch a cruise ship as it left the harbour.
-We chatted for a short while and then she asked me if I’d like to come to party that night.
+It was six o’clock on a Friday evening and I’d just poured myself a glass of wine and had taken it outside to watch a cruise ship as it left the harbour.
+We chatted over the fence for a short while and then she asked me if I’d like to come to party that night.

 “Bring the kids too,” she said.
 “There’ll be other young people there.”

 It was as simple as that.
-As a result of that night, I met quite a few of the locals in the community and I began to make friends.
+As a result of that night, I met quite a few of the locals in the community and I quickly made friends.